webplatform/docs/css/properties/background-blend-mode/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Blending causes colors to be pulled up from the elements in layers below and mixed with the current layer.
-The name of the blend mode is based on the name of a formula that does the mixing.}}
+The name of the blend mode is based on the name of a formula that does the mixing.

+This is an experimental feature.
+You'll need to view examples in Chrome Canary or WebKit nightly builds.
+And don't put this into production until it has been adopted.
+}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All HTML elements